100% Zinfandel – Organically Grown

 Dry Creek Valley

 Ridge has made the East Bench as a single-site zinfandel since 2006.
-One of our few single-variety wines, this zinfandel vineyard sits high on top of the bench land that overlooks Dry Creek Valley from the east.
+One of only two Ridge zinfandels that is entirely from the single varietal.
+The vineyard sits high atop the bench land that overlooks Dry Creek Valley from the east.

 Fermentation: Natural primary and natural secondary (malolactic) fermentations; twice daily pump-overs; pressed at nine days.

-Winemaking: Hand harvested; sustainably farmed, estate-grown organic grapes; destemmed and crushed; fermented on the native yeasts, followed by a full malolactic on the naturally occurring bacteria; 1.6 % water addition during fermentation; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush, 224 ppm during aging); pad filtered at bottling.
+Hand harvested; sustainably farmed, estate-grown organic grapes; destemmed and crushed; fermented on the native yeasts, followed by a full malolactic on the naturally occurring bacteria; 0.27 % water addition during fermentation; oak from barrel aging; 0.14 g/L tartaric acid; minimum effective sulfur for this wine (35 ppm at crush, 145 ppm during aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.
-Ingredients: Hand harvested, sustainably grown grapes, indigenous yeasts, naturally occurring malolactic bacteria, minimum effective SO2.

 Average Rating: 90.0